abduramann/incognitosdk-python/README.md

-# incognitosdk-python
-Python API for Incognito SDK
+# Python API for Incognito SDK

 To use this library in your applications, just run the command below in the root directory: